Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 This weight ideally should exactly balance load on the batten so that the endless purchase line can pull the arbor both up and down.

-Pipe weight: part of load representing weight of the empty batten; should be left on arbor when load is removed.
+Pipe weight: part of load representing weight of the empty batten; pipe weight should be left on the arbor when the load and its counterweight is removed.

 Trim chains: chain lengths attached to the batten end of lift lines in a counterweight set.
-Pipe battens at trimmed to level by adjusting these.
+Pipe battens at trimmed to level by adjusting these chains.

 Counterweights are usually iron or steel, cast or flame cut from heavy plate.